dotmake-build/command-line/docs/README.md

     public List<string> Lines { get; set; }
 }
 ```
-The following types for properties is supported:
+The following types for properties are supported:
 * Booleans (flags) - If `true` or `false` is passed for an option having a `bool` argument, it is parsed and bound as expected.
   But an option whose argument type is `bool` doesn't require an argument to be specified.
   The presence of the option token on the command line, with no argument following it, results in a value of `true`.